tasneem654/Robot-arm-move-/README.md

 # Robot-arm-move-
-web page to move the robot arm using web serial API/ Arduino code to control the arm movement
+web page to move the robot arm using web serial API using java script / Arduino code to control the arm movement